SwingShift and the Stars Million Dollar Challenge Dance-off for Charity

 Inland Seas Education Association is participating in the SwingShift and the Stars Million Dollar Challenge Dance-off for Charity this fall!
 Our goal is to raise $50,000 for STEM (science, technology, engineering, math) programming and secure a dollar-for-dollar match from The Herbert H. and Grace A. Dow Foundation to bring our total to $100,000 to protect the Great Lakes through education.
 STEM programming includes our Schoolship programs, underwater remotely operated vehicle (ROV) programs, three-day Young People in STEM programs, and boat building programs.

-The SwingShift and the Stars Million Dollar Challenge Dance-off for Charity (think Dancing with the Stars) will feature 23 stars raising funds for 23 local charities in a competition-type event.
+The SwingShift and the Stars Million Dollar Challenge Dance-off for Charity (think Dancing with the Stars) features 23 stars raising funds for 23 local charities in a competition-type event.
 All dance-off competitions are held at the City Opera House between September and December 2017.
-Our competition date is Friday, October 20th, but the competition for most funds raised goes until January 11, 2018.
+Our competition date was Friday, October 20th, but the competition for most funds raised goes until January 11, 2018.
 One-hundred percent of ISEA donations received during this fundraiser go directly to Inland Seas Education Association.
-View photos and videos as the season progresses.
+View photos and videos below as the season progresses.

 Why We Protect the Great Lakes Through Education